nirmine/nirmine/README.md

 - 👋 Hi, I’m @nirmine
 - 👀 I’m interested in java development
-- 🌱 I’m currently learning spring boot,MVC and security
+- 🌱 I’m currently learning spring boot,MVC and security and i'm a currently a student at the national school of computer science (ENSI)
 - 📫 How to reach me nirmine.khaled@ensi-uma.tn or nerminekaled@gmail.com

 <!---